from itertools import combinations

 while True:

-potential_flips = self._legal_edge_flips(current_model)
+potential_flips = self._legal_edge_flips(current_model, expert_knowledge)

 score_deltas = np.zeros(len(potential_flips))